jessica-cruz-dev/polyPoint/README.md

 ## Installing
 Step 1.
-Install Conda
+Install Conda:
 A powerful package manager and environment manager that you use with command line commands at the Anaconda Prompt for Windows, or in a Terminal window for macOS or Linux. https://docs.anaconda.com/anaconda/install/

 Step 2.
-Get Conda Running
+Get Conda Running:
 Follow the sections Before you start, Contents, and starting conda. https://conda.io/docs/user-guide/getting-started.html